torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 After canonicalizing the Targets metadata, the following steps should be followed:
 1. Generate the SHA256 hash of the canonicalized JSON: `$ shasum -a 256 canonicalized_targets.json | awk '{print $1}' | xxd -r -p > targets.sha256`
-2. Then sign this file using `pkcs11-tool`: `$ pkcs11-tool --module /opt/homebrew/lib/libykcs11.dylib --sign -m RSA-PKCS-PSS --hash-algorithm SHA256 -i targets.sha256 -o signed-targets.sig`
+2. Then sign this file using `pkcs11-tool`: `$ pkcs11-tool --module /opt/homebrew/lib/libykcs11.dylib --sign -m RSA-PKCS-PSS --hash-algorithm SHA256 -i targets.sha256 -o signed_targets.sig`
-3. Then convert it to base64
+3. Then convert it to base64: `base64 -i signed_targets.sig -o signed_targets_base64.sig`

+Then, follow the same steps provided above to automatically add this external signature to the signed Targets metadata and push it to the server.

 ## TL;DR

-To sum up the whole process, here is the whole process to follow:
+To sum up the whole process:

 ```shell
 $ uptane-sign init --repo myimagerepo --credentials /path/to/credentials.zip